Just How Toxic is Data Poisoning? A Unified Benchmark for Backdoor and Data Poisoning Attacks

 In this section, we look at weaknesses and inconsistencies in existing experimental setups, and how these lead to potentially misleading comparisons between methods.
-We use our testing framework to put triggerless and backdoor attacks to the test under a variety of circumstances, and get a tighter grip on just how reliable existing poisoning methods are.
+We use our testing framework to put triggerless and backdoor attacks to the test under a variety of circumstances, and get a tighter grip on the reliability of existing poisoning methods.

-\paragraph{Training without SGD or data augmentation} Both FC and CP attacks have been tested with victim models pre-trained with the ADAM optimizer.
+\paragraph{Training with SGD and data augmentation.} In their corresponding original works, both FC and CP attacks have only been tested on victim models pre-trained with the ADAM optimizer.
 However, SGD with momentum has become the dominant optimizer for training CNNs \citep{wilson2017marginal}.
-Interestingly, we find that models trained with SGD are significantly harder to poison, rendering these attacks ineffective in practical settings.
+Interestingly, we find that models trained with SGD are significantly harder to poison, rendering these attacks less effective in practical settings.
 Moreover, none of the baselines include simple data augmentation such as horizontal flips and random crops.
 We find that data augmentation, standard in the deep learning literature, also greatly reduces the effectiveness of all of the attacks.
 For example, FC and CP success rates plummet in this setting to 51.00\% and 19.09\%, respectively.
 Complete results including hyperparameters, success rates, and confidence intervals are reported in Appendix \ref{app:opt}.
-We conclude that these attacks may be significantly less effective against a real practitioner than originally advertised.

-\paragraph{Victim architecture matters} Two attacks, FC and HTBD, are originally tested on AlexNet variants, and CLBD is tested with a narrow ResNet.
+\paragraph{Victim architecture matters.} Two attacks, FC and HTBD, are originally tested on AlexNet variants, and CLBD is tested with a narrow ResNet variant.
 These models are not widely used, and they are unlikely to be employed by a realistic victim.
 We observe that many attacks are significantly less effective against ResNet-18 victims.
 See Figure \ref{fig:ablations}, where for example, the success rate of HTBD on these victims is as low as 18\%.
 See Appendix \ref{app:architecture} for a table of numerical results.
 These ablation studies are conducted in the baseline settings but with a ResNet-18 victim architecture.
 These ResNet experiments serve as an example of how performance can be highly dependent on the selection of architecture.